-As defined in new G.S.
-20-400 for the purposes of the Act, the term "chop shop" includes a wide range of proscribed actions concerning motor vehicles and their parts.
-This breadth of definition and range of prohibited acts (G.S.
-20-401) encompass elements of several existing offenses.
-However, it is not known how prosecution of these existing offenses might change under this bill, or how many violations might occur for the proposed offenses.
+The proposed offenses include a wide range of currently unlawful acts related to motor vehicles and their parts.
+Consequently, these offenses may encompass elements of several existing offenses.1 However, it is not known how prosecution of these existing offenses might change under this bill, or how many violations might occur for the proposed offenses.
 Nor is it known how many "chop shops" currently exist within the state.